What is the mission of your practice?

 What are your credentials?

-• MPP, Harvard Kennedy School of Government
+Harvard Kennedy School of Government, MPP

-• MD, Brown University School of Medicine
+Brown University School of Medicine, MD

-• Board Certified, Internal Medicine
+Board Certified, American Board of Internal Medicine

-• Certified, The National Menopause Society
+Certified, The National Menopause Society

 I am interested!
 What are the next steps?